Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.20</a>
+## <a name="release_notes">Release notes for version 1.0.21</a>

-### What's Changed
+### What's changed

-#### Fixes
-- Fixed a bug related to the View Component Logic where the Checkbox component view logic wasn't working as expected.
-- Fixed bug where in some autopost configurations, the last page couldn't be posted due to the submit button or navigation buttons were hidden.
+- Submit view components logic has been implemented, allowing to submit the form upon certain selection or logic in a View Component.
+- Exceptions are now also handled when the Mopinion.kt object is created, avoiding the client's app to suffer a fatal crash due to an odd exception.

 ## <a name="install">Installation</a>